sahat/jsrecipes/posts/backend/socketio-basics.md

 AJAX Long Polling, AJAX Multipart Streaming, Forever IFrame, and JSONP Polling.
 As a developer, this is awesome because you have don't have to ask yourself "Will this work on browser x?" because the answer is most likely yes.

-Another cool feature of SocketIO are **volatile messages**.
+Another cool feature of SocketIO is **volatile messages**.
 Volatile messages are messages that can be droppped without any significant reprecussions.
-Say you are pushing non mission-critical incremental updates to a client every 5 seconds.
+Say you are pushing non mission-critical updates to a client every 5 seconds.
 You might choose volatile messaging as losing a couple message won't break your app.
+You can read more about SocketIO's features [here](http://socket.io/#how-to-use).

 If you are looking for something that can do server to server interprocess communication, you can definitely use SocketIO but there are better tools availiable.
 For example, [ZeroMQ](http://zeromq.org/) is great for